6 WikiPathways analysis

 S Xu, E Hu, Y Cai, Z Xie, X Luo, L Zhan, W Tang, Q Wang, B Liu, R Wang, W Xie, T Wu, L Xie, G Yu.
 Using clusterProfiler to characterize multiomics data.
 Nature Protocols.
 2024, 19(11):3292-3320

 If your input gene ID type is not Entrez gene ID, you can use the bitr() function to convert gene ID.
-If you want to convert the gene IDs in output result to gene symbols, you can use the setReadable() function.
+If you want to convert the gene IDs in output result to gene symbols, you can use the setReadable() function, see also Section 15.2.

 References